dazinator/GitOut/README.md

 # Running the solution
 1. Just start it in visual studio, in Debug mode.
     1. Post-build events on the 2 plugin projects, will copy the plugin assemblies to the GitOut.exe directory (hopefully you have xcopy available on your dev environment :))
-    2. Start up arguments have been specified in under the project page, so that by default, running the solution will execute GitOut.exe with necessary arguments to execute the releasenotes plugin.
+    2. Start up arguments have been specified under the project page for GitOut.exe, so that by default, running the solution will execute GitOut.exe with arguments necessary to execute the releasenotes plugin.
+This should allow you to step through withotu any hassle just to get an idea.